jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 > Can you look over the "Implenetation Plan" document, and see if we're missing anything from this prisma schema?

-It not only found & fixed the issue I had identified (the super-admin bit), but also found several other deficiencies in the data model that could be inferred from the implementation plan, but weren't necessarily obivous.
+It not only found & fixed the issue I had identified (the super admin bit), but also found several other deficiencies in the data model that could be inferred from the implementation plan, but weren't necessarily obivous.

-1. a core part of the website is letting artists "like" or "dislike" other artist's submissions, but there wasn't a model to represent a `Vote` entity
+1. a core part of the website is letting artists "like" or "dislike" other artist's submissions, but there wasn't an entity to represent these `Vote`s
-2. the `Event` entity had no `title` or `description` fields
-3. there wasn't an entity for tracking user sessions
+3. there wasn't an entity for tracking user `Session`s
 4. the `Event` entity has a `phase` attribute that is currently a string, with a comment indicating the phases.
 Changing it to a prisma `enum` is more robust

 ## The Criteria